AhmadHassan1001/csed_assistant/README.md

 ## Testing
 You can find test results in `test/`

+## Future Work
+- Adding Web interface for chatting and uploading documents
+- Follow up questions on the uploaded document for more clarifications
+- Follow up editing requests

+## Contribution
+You are highly encouraged to fork the repo and make pull requests with new features

 ## Disclaimer
-This is a simple tool and may not work perfectly for all lectures.
+This is a simple tool and may not work perfectly for all documents.
 It is recommended to review the output and make necessary changes.

 **Enjoy!**